5 Stars 4 Stars 3 Stars 2 Stars 1 Star

 Rice and beans, for serving as sides

-One last note on dried peppers.
-If the pepper is dried and somewhat pliable like a raisin or prune, that is what you want to use.
-If it is old and dry like paper, you probably want to keep looking.
-That said the California pepper is a bit dry and papery under normal conditions and the other two should be somewhat soft.
+Generally speaking, if the peppers in the package are dried and somewhat pliable like a raisin or prune, that is what you’ll want to use.
+If they are old and dry like paper, keep looking for a fresher package.
+That said the California peppers are a bit dry and papery under normal conditions and the other two should be somewhat soft.

 Find it online: https://www.afamilyfeast.com/chile-colorado/